eyereasoner/Notation3-By-Example/log/blogic/policy/README.md

 - `Policy1.n3` states that a public context can only see the foaf:name and foaf:email
 - `Policy2.n3` states that a friend can see all personal information
 - `Policy3.n3` states that a warning should be provided when emails get exposed
+- `EvilPolicy.n3-demo` is a demonstration evil policy (whomever can write on a logical surface can access all the data)

 ### Context provides the context of the user who wants to access the knowledge base